 2. Do not spray too early but wait until the horestail is approximately 15 cm – 20 cm high (approx. 4 – 6 inches high) and looks like a small bottle brush

-3. Spray using a herbicide such as Kurtail Gold onto to the weed.
-Spray on until the plant is fully wet and the weedkiller is just about to run off
+3. Spray using a herbicide such as Kurtail Evo onto to the weed.
+Spray on until the plant is fully covered with a fine or medium spray.

 NB: Do not worry if the marestail is taller than 15 – 20 cm high, it can still be treated using a herbicide, but the level of control may not be as effective

-4. The horsetail, marestail will usually take 1 – 2 weeks to look dead, however it will take longer to disappear and be killed.
+4. The horsetail, marestail will usually take 1 – 2 weeks to turn brown, however it will take longer to disappear and be killed.
 The longer you can wait the better results you will get

 Progreen Tip – You can check if the plant is dead by breaking off a small piece of the stem near to the ground.
 If it is still green in the centre the plant has not yet fully died back

 5. When the marestail is black and dead it can be raked and cleared away – ideally burnt or put in a garden recycling bin.
 It is recommended that horse tail is not composted – due to its ability to regrow from very tiny root particles

 6. Often annual repeat applications are needed.
 In some instance Marestail / Horsetail will never totally disappear but this method will certainly reduce your levels of infestation and is considered the best method of control and killing marestail

 To get good control of marestail you need to be consistent and persistent.